Enterwell/wp-starter/wp-content/plugins/varnish-http-purge/readme.txt

 = Proxy Cache Purge =
-Contributors: Ipstenu, mikeschroder, techpriester, danielbachhuber
+Contributors: Ipstenu, mikeschroder, techpriester, danielbachhuber, dvershinin
 Tags: proxy, purge, cache, varnish, nginx
 Requires at least: 5.0
 Tested up to: 6.3
-Stable tag: 5.2.0
+Stable tag: 5.2.1
 Requires PHP: 5.6

 Automatically empty proxy cached content when your site is modified.

 == Description ==

-<strong><em>19 OCTOBER 2023 -- WARNING: THIS PLUGIN IS NOT BEING ACTIVELY MAINTAINED.</em></strong>

-If you're interested in adopting this plugin, please read [Requests to Take Over Development](https://github.com/Ipstenu/varnish-http-purge/wiki/Requests-to-Take-Over-Development).

 <strong>This plugin <em>does not</em> install nor configure a cache proxy.
 It acts as an interface with such services.</strong>